 So if you feel lucky I would definitely recommend this method.

 The Thai Way (information submitted by a Thailand breeder)

-When the Thai breeders going to breed they go for health and vitality.
-The first they look for is if any male has started to build an bubblenest in the jar, and if their is any bubblenest, they go after an female how has bright colors.
-Then they start to feed the pair for 1-2 weeks with rich, high quality foods, so that they are in their best health when the breeding starts.
+When the Thai breeders breed bettas, they go for health and vitality.
+The first they look for is if any male has started to build a bubblenest in the jar.
+If there is a bubblenest, the breeder get a female that has bright colors.
+Then the pair is fed for 1-2 weeks with rich, high quality foods.
+So the pair are in their best health when the breeding starts.
 The male can be in the breeding tank up to 5-6 days without food.

-The fry usually gets egg yolk as their first food, the breeders feed the fry with the yolk up to 7 days, twice a day.
-The fry grow very fast on the egg yolk when it is rich on protein, and even the smallest fry can get the yolk in their mouth.
-They feed the fry with baby brine shrimps and infusoria.
+The fry usually get egg yolk as their first food.
+Breeders feed the fry with egg yolk up to 7 days, twice a day.
+The fry grow very fast on the egg yolk, which is rich in protein.
+Even the smallest fry can get the yolk in their mouth.
+Breeders then feed the fry with baby brine shrimp and infusoria.

 Keeping Female Bettas Together